What is gorder?

 gorder

 ever support membrane-specific order parameter calculations?
 This is highly unlikely.
-Multi-membrane systems are rare, and membrane-wise analysis can be approximated by running individual analyses with different atom selections.
+Multi-membrane systems are rare, and membrane-wise analysis can be performed by running individual analyses with different atom selections.
 Sincegorder

 is fast (and even faster when the trajectory is already cached), performing multiple runs should not be a significant issue.